inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 The ``<route>`` elements of the configuration add a route to the routing tables of selected nodes.
 The element has the following attributes:

--  ``@hosts`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@hosts`` is an optional selector attribute that specifies a list of host name patterns.
 Only routing tables in the specified hosts are affected.
-The default value "" means all hosts will be affected. e.g.
+The default value is "", which means all hosts will be affected.
+For example, "host\* router[0..3]".
-   "host\* router[0..3]"

--  ``@destination`` Optional parameter attribute that specifies the destination address in the route (L3AddressResolver syntax).
-The default value is "*". e.g. "192.168.1.1" or "subnet.client[3]" or "subnet.server(ipv4)" or "*"
+-  ``@destination`` is an optional parameter attribute that specifies the destination address in the route (L3AddressResolver syntax).
+The default value is "*", which means all destinations.
+For example, "192.168.1.1" or "subnet.client[3]" or "subnet.server(ipv4)" or "*".

--  ``@netmask`` Optional parameter attribute that specifies the netmask in the route.
-The default value is "*". e.g. "255.255.255.0" or "/29" or "*"
+-  ``@netmask`` is an optional parameter attribute that specifies the netmask in the route.
+The default value is "*", which means all netmasks.
+For example, "255.255.255.0" or "/29" or "*".

--  ``@gateway`` Optional parameter attribute that specifies the gateway (next-hop) address in the route (L3AddressResolver syntax).
+-  ``@gateway`` is an optional parameter attribute that specifies the gateway (next-hop) address in the route (L3AddressResolver syntax).
-   When unspecified the interface parameter must be specified.
-The default value is "*". e.g. "192.168.1.254" or "subnet.router" or "*"
+   When unspecified, the interface parameter must be specified.
+The default value is "*", which means all gateways.
+For example, "192.168.1.254" or "subnet.router" or "*".

--  ``@interface`` Optional parameter attribute that specifies the output interface name in the route.
-When unspecified the gateway parameter must be specified.
-This parameter has no default value. e.g. "eth0"
+-  ``@interface`` is an optional parameter attribute that specifies the output interface name in the route.
+When unspecified, the gateway parameter must be specified.
+This parameter has no default value.
+For example, "eth0".

--  ``@metric`` Optional parameter attribute that specifies the metric in the route.
+-  ``@metric`` is an optional parameter attribute that specifies the metric in the route.
 The default value is 0.

 Multicast routing tables can similarly be configured by adding ``<multicast-route>`` elements to the configuration.

--  ``@hosts`` Optional selector attribute that specifies a list of host name patterns.
-Only routing tables in the specified hosts are affected. e.g. "host\* router[0..3]"
+-  ``@hosts`` is an optional selector attribute that specifies a list of host name patterns.
+Only routing tables in the specified hosts are affected.
+For example, "host\* router[0..3]".

--  ``@source`` Optional parameter attribute that specifies the address of the source network.
-The default value is "*" that matches all sources.
+-  ``@source`` is an optional parameter attribute that specifies the address of the source network.
+The default value is "*", which matches all sources.

--  ``@netmask`` Optional parameter attribute that specifies the netmask of the source network.
-The default value is "*" that matches all sources.
+-  ``@netmask`` is an optional parameter attribute that specifies the netmask of the source network.
+The default value is "*", which matches all sources.

--  ``@groups`` Optional List of IPv4 multicast addresses specifying the groups this entry applies to.
-The default value is "*" that matches all multicast groups. e.g. "225.0.0.1 225.0.1.2".
+-  ``@groups`` is an optional list of IPv4 multicast addresses specifying the groups this entry applies to.
+The default value is "*", which matches all multicast groups.
+For example, "225.0.0.1 225.0.1.2".

--  ``@metric`` Optional parameter attribute that specifies the metric in the route.
+-  ``@metric`` is an optional parameter attribute that specifies the metric in the route.

--  ``@parent`` Optional parameter attribute that specifies the name of the interface the multicast datagrams are expected to arrive.
-When a datagram arrives on the parent interface, it will be forwarded towards the child interfaces; otherwise it will be dropped.
+-  ``@parent`` is an optional parameter attribute that specifies the name of the interface the multicast datagrams are expected to arrive.
+When a datagram arrives on the parent interface, it will be forwarded towards the child interfaces; otherwise, it will be dropped.
 The default value is the interface on the shortest path towards the source of the datagram.

--  ``@children`` Mandatory parameter attribute that specifies a list of interface name patterns:
+-  ``@children`` is a mandatory parameter attribute that specifies a list of interface name patterns:

-   -  a name pattern (e.g. "ppp*") matches the name of the interface
+   -  a name pattern (e.g. "ppp*") matches the name of the interface.

-   -  a ’towards’ pattern (starting with ">", e.g. ">router*") matches the interface by naming one of the neighbor nodes on its link.
+   -  a 'towards' pattern (starting with ">", e.g. ">router*") matches the interface by naming one of the neighbor nodes on its link.

    Incoming multicast datagrams are forwarded to each child interface except the one they arrived in.

-The following example adds an entry to the multicast routing table of ``router1``, that instructs the routing algorithm to forward multicast datagrams whose source is in the 10.0.1.0 network and whose destination address is 225.0.0.1 to send on the ``eth1`` and ``eth2`` interfaces assuming it arrived on the ``eth0`` interface:
+The following example adds an entry to the multicast routing table of ``router1`` that instructs the routing algorithm to forward multicast datagrams whose source is in the 10.0.1.0 network and whose destination address is 225.0.0.1 to send on the ``eth1`` and ``eth2`` interfaces assuming it arrived on the ``eth0`` interface: